OneLedger Price Hits $0.0039 on Major Exchanges (OLT)

 OneLedger Token Profile

-OneLedger (CRYPTO:OLT) is a token.
-Its genesis date was June 13th, 2018.
+OneLedger is a token.
+Its launch date was June 13th, 2018.
 OneLedger’s total supply is 1,000,000,000 tokens and its circulating supply is 436,847,065 tokens.
-The official message board for OneLedger is medium.com/@OneLedger.
 The Reddit community for OneLedger is /r/OneLedger and the currency’s Github account can be viewed here.
+OneLedger’s official message board is medium.com/@OneLedger.
 OneLedger’s official website is oneledger.io.
 OneLedger’s official Twitter account is @OneLedgerTech.

 Buying and Selling OneLedger

-OneLedger can be bought or sold on these cryptocurrency exchanges: IDEX, Hotbit, CoinEx, BitForex, LATOKEN, UEX, Bilaxy and Kucoin.
-It is usually not currently possible to buy alternative cryptocurrencies such as OneLedger directly using US dollars.
-Investors seeking to acquire OneLedger should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy OneLedger using one of the exchanges listed above.
+OneLedger can be traded on these cryptocurrency exchanges: LATOKEN, BitForex, Hotbit, Bilaxy, IDEX, CoinEx, Kucoin and UEX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as OneLedger directly using US dollars.
+Investors seeking to trade OneLedger should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase OneLedger using one of the aforementioned exchanges.

 Receive News & Updates for OneLedger Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OneLedger and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.